On the polar cap cascade pair multiplicity of young pulsars: Curvature Radiation

 \subsection{Multiplicity of CR-synchrotron cascade}

-The multiplicity of the the CR-synchrotron cascade -- the total number of particles produced by a single primary electron or positron accelerated in the gap -- can be computed by multiplying the number of CR photons $\CR{n}$, eq.~(\ref{eq:n_CR}), by the number of particles produced in the synchrotron cascade initiated by these photons $\SYN{n}$, eq.~(\ref{eq:n_sync}), and integrating it over the distance where CR can initiate a cascade.
+The multiplicity of the the CR-synchrotron cascade -- the total number of particles produced by a single primary electron or positron accelerated in the gap -- can be computed by multiplying the number of CR photons $\CR{n}$, eq.~(\ref{eq:n_CR}), by the number of particles produced in the synchrotron cascade initiated by these photons $\SYN{n}$, eq.~(\ref{eq:n_sync}), and integrating it over the distance where CR can initiate a cascade

 The actual algorithm we use to compute the total multiplicity is the Algorithm~\ref{alg:total_mult} from Appendix~\ref{sec:algorithms}.
+Integration in eq.~(\ref{eq:kappa-CR-Sync}) is done assuming constant values for $B$ and $\rhoC$, as discussed in \S~\ref{sec:opacity-gamma-b}.
 In Fig.~\ref{fig:multiplicity} we plot $\CRsyn{\kappa}$ as a function of the initial particle energy $\log\epsilonP^0$ and magnetic field strength $\log{}B$ for three different radii of curvature of magnetic field lines $\rhoC=10^6,10^7,10^8$~cm assuming $\CR{s}=\ESC{s}=1$.

 It is evident from these plots that in a dipolar magnetic field, with $\rhoC\approx10^8\mbox{cm}$, the maximum achievable multiplicity is $\CRsyn{\kappa}\sim\sci{\mbox{few}}{4}$ even in cascades initiated by extremely energetic primary particles.
 If the radius of curvature is an order of magnitude less, a rather high multiplicity $\CRsyn{\kappa}\gtrsim10^5$ could be achieved in polar cap cascades for magnetic field strength $B\sim10^{12}$~G and particle energies $\epsilonP\gtrsim10^7$, parameters quite realistic for young pulsars.
 For strongly non-dipolar magnetic field, with $\rhoC\approx10^6\mbox{cm}$ the multiplicity can be another order of magnitude higher $\CRsyn{\kappa}\sim\sci{\mbox{few}}{6}$.